-In addition to the DermaKB[TM] line of products, other products in the pipeline include a hair conditioner to work in conjunction with the DermaKB[TM] products (2022), a nasal spray for chronic sinusitis (2022), and an acne wash (2023).
+In addition to the DermaKBTM line of products, other products in the pipeline include a hair conditioner to work in conjunction with the DermaKBTM products and a wound gel for minor cuts, scrapes and burns.

 Building upon Kane Biotech's success in Animal and Human Health sectors, management will focus some resources towards developing solutions for the Industrial and Agricultural sectors.
 The Company believes that its patented technologies can be applied with minimal outlay to provide several solutions in these new markets.
 These new markets will allow Kane Biotech to reach new customers and address multiple unmet needs.